Why elections the only way forward

-While uncertainty is the only certainty in Pakistan, general elections still appear the only way forward in the present political and economic environment and any move to postpone them would only add to the problems.
+While ‘uncertainty is the only certainty in Pakistan’ general elections still looked the only way forward in the present political and economic environment and any move to postpone it would further add to the problems rather than to any solution.

-However, it appears election postponement suits all those who matter and the ruling coalition parties, except former prime minister Imran Khan and his PTI, which sees landslide victory in case polls are held on time.
+But, it appears as election postponement suits all those who matter and the present ruling coalition government and political parties except former prime minister Imran Khan and his Pakistan Tehreek-e-Insaf (PTI), which see landslide victory in case polls are held on time.

 As we are observing the 50 years of Constitution, 1973, it is important to analyse why all those parties which believe in democracy and rule of law are trying to avoid holding elections under the same Constitution irrespective of the outcome of such elections.
 If ‘democracy is the best revenge’ then general elections are the essence of democracy and the only way forward which can bring political and economic certainty.

-Most leaders of the ruling coalition including PPP, PMLN and ANP, agree that though the political environment is not in their favour, further delay in elections would further diminish their chances even if they don’t win.
+If you talk to some of the leaders of the ruling coalition including PPP, PMLN and ANP, most of them agree that though the political environment is not in their favour, further delay in elections would further diminish their chances even if they don’t win.

 It also coincided with the recent developments including the Ministry of Finance unwillingness to release funds asked by the Election Commission of Pakistan (ECP) for holding elections in Punjab and Khyber Pakhtunkhwa (KP) by the end of next month.

-The premier intelligence agencies have also expressed their apprehension that terrorists could target political leaders including former prime minister Imran Khan, PMLN leader Maryam Nawaz and PPP leader Bilawal Bhutto and suggested postponement of elections for a few months.
+Now even the premier intelligence agencies also expressed their apprehension that terrorists could target political leaders including former prime minister Imran Khan, PMLN leader Maryam Nawaz and PPP leader Bilawal Bhutto and suggested postponement of elections for a few months.

 Although ECP has not yet announced postponement of elections as it has to follow the directives of the Supreme Court, it may submit a report with regard to the advice of premier intelligence agencies as well as the finance ministry’s refusal to release funds for holding polls.